 At the heart of the case against Roddenberry is the idea that he's a one-hit wonder, that he only ever came up with one show that worked, and that most of the best things about STAR TREK are demonstrably the work of people who aren't Gene Roddenberry.

 Parkin clearly feels the need to puncture Roddenberry's admittedly self-serving image of himself as the only driving force behind Classic Trek.
-Nevertheless, Roddenberry was, for two seasons, the man who made the decisions about what did or did not get produced.
-It's possible that at no time in his career was he as good at writing humorous scenes as Gene Coon.
+Nevertheless, Roddenberry was, for roughly two seasons, the man who made the decisions about what scripts did or did not get produced.
+It seems demonstrable that at no time in his career was he as good at writing humorous scenes as Gene Coon.
 Nevertheless, if Roddenberry hadn't recognized the value of humor in TREK, then there probably wouldn't have been any humor in TREK.
 I can see, as well as anyone, ways in which Roddenberry may have vitiated certain scripts, as I discussed in my review of A PRIVATE LITTLE WAR.
 But at no time does Parkin demonstrate decisively that Roddenberry lacked control over the elements that went into making Classic Trek, outside of those that the network may have altered under the standards they applied to all of their shows.

-I don't expect that Parkin should share my regard for the mythic elements of Classic Trek.
-But he should have at least considered the possibility that Roddenberry's creativity did not remain precisely the same throughout his career.
-I don't claim to be an expert on all the scripts Roddenberry wrote in the 1950s and 1960s-- a part of the producer's career that Parkin passes over quickly.
-But even looking at the twenty-four scripts Roddenberry did for the western HAVE GUN WILL TRAVEL reveals a level of literacy comparable with his work on Classic Trek, a level that all but disappears once Roddenberry attempted to seek new professional venues, both in his one film-script for PRETTY MAIDS ALL IN A ROW and in all of his failed 1970s TV-pilots.
+The relative sophistication of Roddenberry's pre-TREK work mostly seems to disappear from most of the projects he completed post-TREK, though I have a mild liking for PRETTY MAIDS ALL IN A ROW.
 I don't know what sea-change caused the change in Roddenberry's work following the end of Classic Trek.
 But I know that Lance Parkin is wrong to judge the best of the producer's work by the standards of his worst, much less by the idea that none of the good stuff came about from anything Gene Roddenberry did.

 No comments: